Xá Lợi Pagoda raids: Change in U.S. policy

 Once the U.S. government realized the truth about who was behind the raids, they reacted with disapproval towards the Diệm regime.
 The Americans had pursued a policy of quietly and privately advising the Ngôs to reconcile with the Buddhists while publicly supporting the partnership, but following the attacks, this route was regarded as untenable.
 Furthermore, the attacks were carried out by American-trained Special Forces personnel funded by the CIA, and presented Lodge with a fait accompli.
-One Western ambassador thought that the raids signaled "the end of the gallant American effort here".
-The U.S. State Department issued a statement declaring that the raids were a "direct violation" of the promise to pursue "a policy of reconciliation".
+One Western ambassador thought the raids signaled "the end of the gallant American effort here".
+The U.S. State Department issued a statement declaring the raids were a "direct violation" of the promise to pursue "a policy of reconciliation".

 On 24 August, the Kennedy administration sent Cable 243 to Lodge at the embassy in Saigon, marking a change in American policy.
 The message advised Lodge to seek the removal of the Nhus from power, and to look for alternative leadership options if Diệm refused to heed American pressure for reform.
 As the probability of Diệm sidelining the Nhus was seen as virtually nil, the message effectively meant the fomenting of a coup.
-The Voice of America broadcast a statement blaming Nhu for the raids and absolving the army of responsibility.
-Aware that the Americans would neither oppose a coup nor respond with aid cuts or sanctions, the generals deposed the Ngô brothers, who were arrested and assassinated the next day, 2 November 1963.
+Voice of America broadcast a statement blaming Nhu for the raids and absolving the army of responsibility.
+Aware the Americans would neither oppose a coup nor respond with aid cuts or sanctions, the generals deposed the Ngô brothers, who were arrested and assassinated the next day, 2 November 1963.